dolthub/go-mysql-server/README.md

 We are continuously adding more functionality to go-mysql-server.
 We support a subset of what is supported in MySQL, to see what is currently included check the [SUPPORTED](./SUPPORTED.md) file.

+# Third-party clients

+We support and actively test against certain third-party clients to ensure compatibility between them and go-mysql-server.
+You can check out the list of supported third party clients in the [SUPPORTED_CLIENTS](./SUPPORTED_CLIENTS.md) file along with some examples on how to connect to go-mysql-server using them.

 ## Custom functions

 - `IS_BINARY(blob)`: Returns whether a BLOB is a binary file or not.